crossplane/crossplane/docs/stacks-guide.md

 This pulls the stack package from a registry to install it into Crossplane.
-For more details about how to use the CLI, see the documentation for the CLI.
-For more details about how stacks work behind the scenes, see the documentation about the stack manager and the stack format.
+For more details about how to use the CLI, see the [documentation for the CLI][crossplane-cli-docs].
+For more details about how stacks work behind the scenes, see the documentation about the [stack manager][stack-manager-docs] and the [stack format][stack-format-docs].

 ## Create a Wordpress